-Washington, D.C. – U.S. Senator Susan Collins announced today that Maine farmers have been awarded a total of $7.46 million thus far to help offset the financial harm they have experienced due to COVID-19.
+Washington, D.C. – U.S. Senator Susan Collins announced today that Maine farmers have been awarded a total of $9,472,586 to date to help offset the financial harm they have experienced due to COVID-19.
 The funding is provided through the Coronavirus Food Assistance Program (CFAP), created through the CARES Act, which will provide up to $16 billion in direct payments to deliver relief to America’s farmers.

 “The supply chain disruptions and restaurant closures caused by the COVID-19 pandemic have placed increasing financial pressure on Maine’s rural farming communities, from newly founded farms to operations that have been passed down from generation to generation,” said Senator Collins.
 “These direct payments, which I worked to include in the CARES Act, will help provide some relief.
 During this difficult time, I will continue to advocate for Maine farmers.”